shayne-smith/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+React's useRouteMatch hook lets the developer add nested routes to their applications so that they can change a single parameter in the URL without having to change the whole URL.

 2. How would you explain form validation to someone who has never programmed before?

+Form validation is the process of checking what a user types into input fields and ensuring the information follows the correct pattern.
+For instance, form validation for an email input field might require an '@' symbol and a '.com' to be included in the input field.
+If the user doesn't provide a valid email address, the form validation will show them an error with guidance on what a proper email would look like.

 3. In 1-2 sentences, define end to end testing.

+There are several types of testing, including: static, unit, integrated, and end to end.
+E2E testing looks at the entire user experience.
+E2E testing answers the question: "Can a user accomplish an action?".
+E2E testing relies on simulating user behavior and then verifying that the simulated user action resulted in the expected output.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.